Add projects and rules to a connection

 You can define specific synchronization rules for each data type mapping.

-If you do not define any rules for a data type mapping, all items in the mapped types will be synchronized between the sets of common projects.
+If you do not define any rules for a data type mapping, all items in the mapped types are synchronized between the sets of common projects.

 You can set data type rules for either the master or target data sources, or both.